 Technology involves every aspect of the business, from operations and logistics to sales and marketing.
 It’s important that you properly share your IT budget with management, IT staff and other key people in the different departments.
 Make sure you clearly communicate how the budget can affect them, their work, and their team.

 Communicating your budget also ensures that everyone is on the same page and working towards the same goals.
 It helps people understand what needs to be changed or improved, and what the business would be focusing on in the years to come.

 IT budget management for the business can be an overwhelming task.
 But with some careful planning, you can create a budget that not only reduces costs and enhances security, but also helps achieve your overall business objectives.

 Use the above steps to help you get started with the process, but make sure to customise each step based on the specific needs and preferences of your business.

 We can help you calculate the total cost of ownership for your print devices and avoid unnecessary spending.
 Printing is typically the third-highest business expense after rent and payroll, but it's often overlooked or calculated using only the sticker price.
-Download our Total Cost of Ownership Guide to learn how to calculate your real printing costs and significantly reduce them.
+Download our Guide to Calculating Total Printing Costs to learn how to correctly assess your device's total cost of ownership and avoid unnecessary expenses.